RachitShahrawat/Blogster/README.md

-BlogVerse: A Medium-Inspired Blogging Platform BlogVerse is a sleek blogging platform where writers can share their stories while readers enjoy a distraction-free reading experience
+Blogster: A Medium-Inspired Blogging Platform
+Blogster is a sleek blogging platform where writers can share their stories while readers enjoy a distraction-free reading experience

 Tech stack :-